wallberg/python/README.md

 # Fun with Programming

-My playground for programming.
-At this time this mostly means using [Go](https://golang.org) to implement algorithms and solve problems from [TAOCP](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming).
+My playground for programming with Python 3.

 Project Euler code is tracked in a separate private repo, but can be included here: